 The role of a centralized employee schedule is to cut down on scheduling conflicts that arise from multiple managers developing a manual schedule.
 Centralization is key here because such a system can improve information communication, whether it be employee availability or any manager’s requirement.
 An employee scheduling software is such a solution.

 Moreover, features such as ‘Find Replacement’ or ‘Shift Bidding’ are available for employers and employees to use if any employee unexpectedly misses their shift.
+It’s also a great way to find cover for unavailable team members.
 Lastly, employers can always set new rules and communicate with employees instantly regarding any scheduling issues.
+Last-minute changes to a schedule can be sent out to employees via the scheduling app.
+This lowers the chances of no-shows.
 As a result, employees have a platform to communicate any issue regarding fairness in scheduling and notify the employer if they are unable to make it for a shift.

 The End of Scheduling Conflicts?